quicwg/ops-drafts/draft-ietf-quic-applicability.md

-Given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the use of ports that cannot easily be mapped to a registered service name might lead to blocking or other interference by network elements such as firewalls that rely on the port number for application identification.
+Given the prevalence of the assumption in network management practice that a port number maps unambiguously to an application, the use of ports that cannot easily be mapped to a registered service name might lead to blocking or other changes to the forwarding behavior by network elements such as firewalls that use the port number for application identification, often based on QoS policies or service level agreements (SLAs).

 # Connection Migration